gitig/Practical-Vim-Notes/tip29.md

-#Tip29:Duplicate or Move Lines Using ':t' and ':m' Commands
+#Tip29: Duplicate or Move Lines Using ':t' and ':m' Commands

 ![tip29_1](images/tip29_1.png)